fioprotocol/fio.relic/docs/deployment.md

 | PostgreSQL | PGPORT | 5432 | | RDMS Port |

 ## FIO Nodeos
+The following information describes standup of a TestNet or MainNet history node.
+To connect to an existing TestNet/MainNet state history node, all that is required is to update the fio.chronicle connection configuration.
+See the FIO.Chronicle documentation below.

 ### Installation
 The FIO Nodeos source code, and build instructions are found at the [FIO GitHub Repository](https://github.com/fioprotocol/fio).
 For installation using official packages see the [FIO Package Install](https://dev.fio.net/docs/install-using-packages) page.

 ### Configuration
-A FIO Nodeos [node](https://dev.fio.net/docs/chain-node) must be configured to process and expose state history to consumers, who will pull historical data, including state and trace history data, via the FIO Nodeos state history plugin.
+A FIO Nodeos [node](https://dev.fio.net/docs/chain-node) must be configured to process and expose state history, including state and trace history data, via the FIO Nodeos state history plugin.
 The FIO Nodeos installation is straightforward, however, multiple steps must be followed including;
 * [FIO Nodeos Configuration](https://dev.fio.net/docs/configure-and-run-your-node)
 * [Replaying blockchain blocks](https://dev.fio.net/docs/nodeos-replay)